Observation of orbitally excited $B_{c}^{+}$ states

 The LHCb detector, a single-arm forward spectrometer covering the pseudorapidity range $2<\eta <5$, is designed for the study of particles containing \bquark or \cquark quarks, with further details provided in Refs.~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002}.
 Simulated samples are used to model the signal behavior in $pp$ collisions using \pythia~\cite{Sjostrand:2007gs} with a specific \lhcb configuration~\cite{LHCb-PROC-2010-056}.
 The {\textsc{BcVegPy}} generator~\cite{Chang:2015qea, Chang:2003cq, Chang:2005hq, Wang:2012ah, Wu:2013pya} is employed to produce the $\BcOneP$ and $\Bcp$ states.
 Decays of unstable particles are described by \evtgen~\cite{Lange:2001uf}, in which final-state radiation is generated using \photos~\cite{davidson2015photos}.
 The interaction of the generated particles with the detector, and its response, are implemented using the \geant toolkit~\cite{Allison:2006ve, *Agostinelli:2002hh} as described in Ref.~\cite{LHCb-PROC-2011-006}.

 The $\BcOneP$ states are searched for in the $\BcGamma$ mass distribution, with the $\Bcp$ state reconstructed from the $B_c^+ \to J/\psi(\to\mu^+\mu^-)\pi^+$ decay chain.
 The mass spectrum of the reconstructed $\Bcp$ candidates is shown in the inset of Fig.~\ref{fig:massfit}, together with the result of an unbinned extended maximum-likelihood fit.
+The selection criteria for the photons and the $\Bcp$ candidates, as well as the modeling of each component in the fit, are detailed in Ref.~\cite{LHCb-PAPER-2025-015} and are the same as those used in Refs.~\cite{LHCb-PAPER-2020-003,LHCb-PAPER-2019-007}.
 To improve mass resolution, the $\Bcp$ mass is calculated by constraining the dimuon mass to the known $\jpsi$ mass~\cite{PDG2024} and requiring the $\Bcp$ meson to originate from its associated primary vertex~\cite{Hulsbergen:2005pu}.
-The selection criteria and modeling of each component in the fit, detailed in Ref.~\cite{PRDCompanionPaperOnArXiv}, are the same as those used in Refs.~\cite{LHCb-PAPER-2020-003,LHCb-PAPER-2019-007}.
 The $\Bcp$ signal yield is found to be $(24.86 \pm 0.24)\times10^3$.
 Photons are reconstructed from energy deposits in the electromagnetic calorimeter that are not matched to any track in the event, and combined with $\Bcp$ candidates within the mass range $[6240, 6300] \mevcc$ to form $\BcOneP$ candidates.
 To further improve the signal-to-background ratio, the photon is required to have a large energy component transverse to the beam direction and must satisfy stringent particle-identification requirements based on information from the calorimeter subsystems~\cite{AbellanBeteta:2020amj}.
+Background from multiple photon combinations of the same $\Bcp$ meson is suppressed by retaining only the candidate with the photon of highest transverse energy.
 The distribution of the mass difference $M(\Bcp \gamma) - M(\Bcp)$ for the selected $\BcOneP$ candidates is shown in Fig.~\ref{fig:massfit}.
 A wide peaking structure is present within the predicted mass range for the $\BcOneP$ states.